As your test day approaches, it’s important to know what to expect before, during and after you take your IELTS test.

 Once the test begins, keep track of time so you have enough time to complete each part of the test.
 If you have any questions, you can raise your hand to get the attention of an invigilator.
 Once the test concludes, you can leave the test room and collect your belongings.

-Your provisional test results will be available online 5 to 7 days after taking IELTS on a computer or 13 days after sitting a paper-based test.
-Your Official Test Report Form (TRF) can be picked up from the test venue or mailed to you.
+Your provisional test results will be available online 3 to 5 days after taking IELTS on a computer.
+Your official Test Report Form (TRF) can be picked up from the test venue or mailed to you.